Things to Know about Masai Mara

 Masai Mara is about 270km from Nairobi depending on which safari lodge one is visiting.
 The scenic drive takes about 6hrs in a safari van on a well tarmacked road that reaches the main gate to the reserve- Sekenani gate.
 Other gates include Talek gate, Musiara gate, Oloolaimutia gate and Oloololo gate to the Mara Triangle.
 Visitors to the reserve can also take a flight from Wilson Airport and land at one of the numerous airstrips in the Masai Mara.

-Best time for a Masai Mara Safari
+Which is the Best time for a Masai Mara Safari?

 Masai Mara is generally an all year round game viewing paradise, thanks to its abundant wildlife and comfortable climate.